emandi-yashaswini/fullstackopen/README.md

 # Install dependancies
 $ npm install

-# Start the backend JSON server
-$ npx json-server --port 3001 --watch db.json

 # Start the application
 $ npm start
 ```

 You can then access the app on : [http://localhost:3000/](http://localhost:3000/)
-You can also see the content of the JSON Server by heading to http://localhost:3001/anecdotes